 The quickest way to submit the DE 2593 or DE 2500A is through SDI Online.

-You are eligible to receive benefits until the date your physician/practitioner provides to the EDD.
-With your final payment you will receive a Physician/Practitioner’s Supplementary Certificate (DE 2525XX) by mail.
+You may be eligible to receive benefits through the return-to-work or recovery date your physician/practitioner provides us.
+With your final payment, we will mail you a Physician/Practitioner’s Supplementary Certificate (DE 2525XX).

-If you have not fully recovered and want to extend your disability period to continue benefits, you must have your physician/practitioner complete the DE 2525XX and return the form to the EDD to certify your continuing disability.
-The DE 2525XX may also be completed by your physician/practitioner and submitted using SDI Online.
+If you have not fully recovered and want to continue benefits, you must have your physician/practitioner complete the DE 2525XX and return the form to us to certify your continuing disability.
+Your physician/practitioner may complete and submit the DE 2525XX using SDI Online or by mail.

-If you recover or return to work on the date your physician/practitioner provided to the EDD, no further action is required to discontinue your claim.
+If you recover or return to work on the date your physician/practitioner provided to us, no further action is required to stop your claim.

-If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete one of the forms below using SDI Online or the paper form:
+If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete one of the following:

-- Question 1 of the Disability Claim Continuing Eligibility Certification (DE 2593)
+- Question 1 of the Disability Claim Continuing Eligibility Questionnaire (DE 2593).

 If you previously recovered or returned to work and became ill or injured again, immediately file a new claim form (DE 2501) and report the dates you worked.